hyun11732/Data_Algorithm_Portfolio/README.md

-# Data Mining Alogrithm Implementations
+# Machine Learning/Data Mining Alogrithm Implementation Portfolio

 I have implemented five representive data mining algorithms: K-Men, Sequence Pattern Recommendation, Decision Tree, Apori, KNN.
 I have written the details in the each link.
 I am a just junior developer so there are some inefficient things in my code.
 Do not hesitate to tell me about it!